farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Dead For Sure.** (requires Play Dead.)
 While you are _Feigning Death_, no-one will even check to see if you really are dead until all of your allies have conceded or been taken out.
 (Peter Blake)
 - **Fast Feint.** (requires Feint.)
 Once per scene, you may roll Deceive to perform a feint as a free action.
 (Peter Blake)
 - **Feint.** When it looks like you're going to go right, you go left.
-And vice versa. +2 to create advantages with Deceive that relate to confusion and misdirection in physical combat. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+And vice versa. +2 to create advantages with Deceive that relate to confusion and misdirection in physical combat.
 - **Feint _En Masse_.** You may feint against every opponent in your zone in one action, dividing your shifts between them.
 (Peter Blake)
 - **Impenetrable Bluff.** You can bluff like a poker pro.
-Maybe you are a poker pro. +2 to create advantages or defend with Deceive when using it to trick people into believing that you are more capable or better positioned than you actually are. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Maybe you are a poker pro. +2 to create advantages or defend with Deceive when using it to trick people into believing that you are more capable or better positioned than you actually are.
 - **Not a Threat.** Choose Deceive or Stealth when you take this stunt.
 When you create an advantage with that skill to make yourself as non-threatening or unobtrusive as possible, enemies will find other targets for as long as that aspect exists.
 As soon as you successfully attack someone, the aspect goes away.
 (Fate System Toolkit, p.42)
 - **Play Dead.** When you place an aspect like _Feigning Death_ on yourself, no-one can attack you while the aspect remains in play.
 (Peter Blake)
 - **Superior Feint.** (requires Feint.)
-Whenever you place an aspect on an opponent using the Feint stunt, you may defend against their melee attacks with Deceive until that aspect goes away. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Whenever you place an aspect on an opponent using the Feint stunt, you may defend against their melee attacks with Deceive until that aspect goes away.
 - **Worthy Cringe.** +2 to create advantage with Deceive when you try to appear unthreatening during a physical combat.
 (Peter Blake)

 ### A Fool and His Money

 - **Crooked Dealer in Antiquities.** +2 to create advantages with Deceive based on the (false) monetary value of archaeological finds.
 (Peter Blake)
 - **Crooked Salesman.** You are skilled at subtly misrepresenting your goods or services to customers. +2 to Deceive when using it to sell something. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
 - **Faustian Pact.** Your job is to trick people into signing unfair contracts.
-When you have a copy of such a contract to hand, you gain +2 on Deceive rolls to fool people into thinking it is fair. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+When you have a copy of such a contract to hand, you gain +2 on Deceive rolls to fool people into thinking it is fair.
 - **Grifter/Professional Panhandler.** You profit from your lies, literally. +2 to Deceive when using it to fool someone into giving you money. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))

 ### Gambling